Mojang/EducationContent/coding-fun/lesson-4/bamboo_border.md

 # Bamboo Border

 ## Step 1
-You need to plant bamboo along **4** sides of the fence.
+You need to plant bamboo along **4** sides of the panda's plot.
 There is a starter code that we prepared for you.
 It works for 1 side of the fence.

 ```template